-It was published on pg.
+The note appears on pg.
 28 of Volume 7 of The Literary Gazette and Journal of Belles Lettres, Arts, Sciences, Etc., edited by John Jephson and George Fitzclarence.
-This was one of those learned compendiums of political, scientific and literary thought so characteristic of the 1800’s.
-The anonymous writer, clearly of a certain age, explains that when he was young, different strengths of beer were served “in Town”, meaning London.
-These were Single, Two Threads and Three Threads.
+The Gazette one of those learned compendiums of thought from different fields characteristic of the 1800s.
+The anonymous writer, clearly of a certain age, explained that when young, different strengths of beer were served “in Town”, meaning London.
+These were, he stated, Single, Two Threads, and Three Threads.

-The Literary Gazette contributor states that porter was introduced by Felix Calvert – a leading porter-brewer in the 1700’s – to supply the “general palate” of the thread beers mentioned.
+The Gazette contributor also stated porter was introduced to London by Felix Calvert, a leading porter-brewer in the 1700s, to supply the “general palate” of these thread beers.
 This is saying that porter copied the flavour of the thread drinks, of which three threads was always the best known.

 This is a variation of the theory, expressed by John Feltham some twenty years earlier in The Picture Of London, that Ralph Harwood, another London porter-brewer, introduced porter to replace the mix of beers called three threads.
 Calvert may have been a more plausible source for the new, unmixed porter than the comparatively small operator, Harwood.
 Whether so or not, the really interesting part of the note in the 1823 Literary Gazette is this: in Norfolk, an agricultural area then noted for barley and malt, the thread beers were called “Oak and Alder”.
 The entry described this as a beer from “two sorts” and, presumably because Oak and Alder would strike most English readers as delphic, said it was a “mixed Nogg”.
 A nog was and is an alcoholic drink compounded in various ways: egg nog has survived notably in North America and soon will be consumed across the land as Christmas is almost nigh.